Salt & Wind Travel

 Sauvignon Blanc With Fresh Cheese

-These white wines tend to have herbaceous solid flavor profiles and high acid.
+These white wines tend to have herbaceous, solid flavor profiles and high acidity.
 The classic combination is with fresh goat cheese, but we also like it with herb sauces, Vietnamese, or Thai food.

 Sparkling Brut With Salty Snacks

-Bring on the Gougères, cheese, popcorn, potato chips, and French fries because salty foods pair perfectly with Brut sparkling wine’s high acidity.
-A close second is the classic pairing of oysters and sparkling wine, but the truth is sparkling wine is so versatile you can drink it throughout your meal.
+Bring on the Gougères, cheese, popcorn, potato chips, and French fries, as salty foods pair perfectly with the high acidity of Brut sparkling wine.
+A close second is the classic pairing of oysters and sparkling wine, but the truth i,s sparkling wine is so versatile you can drink it throughout your meal.

 Syrah And Spices

-This rich, fruit-forward wine is a dream pairing with heavily spiced foods like chicken shawarma, Indian curry, or Mexican food.
+This rich, fruit-forward wine is a dream pairing with heavily spiced foods, such as chicken shawarma, Indian curry, or Mexican cuisine

 Zinfandel And BBQ Tri Tip

-The classic California red meat cut is Santa Maria-Style tri-tip, and while it can go with a lot of red wine, we’re partial to Zinfandel’s fruit-forward, bold, jammy flavors.
+The classic California red meat cut is Santa Maria-style tri-tip, and while it pairs well with a variety of red wines, we’re partial to Zinfandel’s fruit-forward, bold, and jammy flavors.

 Food And Wine Pairing For Spring Produce

-Now that you have basic food and wine pairing down, let’s implement it!
-April is not only “Down To Earth Month” in California but also when our local farmers markets are flooded with spring produce.
+Now that you have a basic understanding of food and wine pairing, let’s put it into practice!
+April is not only “Down To Earth Month” in California but also when our local farmers’ markets are flooded with spring produce.

 What’s In Season In California In Spring?

-You already know that the list of what is grown in California is extensive since more than 400 specialty crops are grown here.
-Come spring, the produce that is in season includes asparagus, artichokes, avocado, cantaloupe, cherries, cucumbers, fennel, figs, table grapes, herbs, leaf lettuce, peas, peaches, and strawberries.
+You already know that the list of crops grown in California is extensive, as more than 400 specialty crops are cultivated here.
+Come spring, the produce in season includes asparagus, artichokes, avocados, cantaloupe, cherries, cucumbers, fennel, figs, table grapes, herbs, leaf lettuce, peas, peaches, and strawberries.

 Difficult Food And Wine Pairings Made Easy